Cloudinidae: Ecology

-Cloudina is usually found in association with microbial stromatolites, which are limited to shallow water; their isotopic composition suggests that water temperatures were relatively cool.
+Cloudina is frequently found in association with stromatolites, which are limited to shallow water; their isotopic composition suggests that water temperatures were relatively cool.
 They have also been found in normal sea-floor sediments, suggesting that they were not only restricted to dwelling on microbial mounds.
 On the other hand, Cloudina has never been found in the same layers as the soft-bodied Ediacara biota, but Cloudina and Ediacara biota have been found in alternating layers.
 This suggests that the two groups of organisms had different environmental preferences.

 In many Cloudina specimens the ridges formed by the cones are of varying width, which suggests the organisms grew at a variable rate.
 Adolf Seilacher suggests that they adhered to microbial mats, and that the growth phases represented the organism keeping pace with sedimentation—growing through new material deposited on it that would otherwise bury it.
 Kinks in the developing tube are easily explained by the mat falling slightly from the horizontal.
 Because of its small size, Cloudina would be expected to be found in situ in the microbial mat, especially if, as Seilacher suggests, sedimentation built up around it during its lifetime.
 But all the many specimens discovered to date have only been found having been washed out of their places of growth.
 A further argument against Seilacher's hypothesis is that the predatory borings found in many specimens are not concentrated at what would be the top end, as one would expect if the animal was mainly buried.
 An alternative is that the organism dwelt on seaweeds, but until a specimen unquestionably in situ is discovered, its mode of life remains open to debate.

 The tubes often appear to form colonies, although they are sometimes found in more isolated situations.
 The frequent appearance of large and sometimes single-species colonies has been attributed to the lack of significant predation.
 On the other hand, in some locations up to 20% of Cloudina fossils contain predatory borings ranging from 15 to 400 μm in diameter.
 The boreholes are rather evenly distributed along the tube length, and some tubes had been bored multiple times—hence the organism could survive attacks, since predators do not attack empty shells.
 This may indicate that the animal could vary its position in the tube in response to predation, or that it occupied the full length—but not the full width—of the tube.
 The even distribution is perhaps difficult to reconcile with an infaunal lifestyle, mainly buried in a microbial mat, and adds weight to Miller's suggestion that the animal lived on seaweeds or in a reef environment.
 If modern-day molluscs are a suitable analogy, the size distribution of the borings suggests that the predator was similar in size to Cloudina.

 Fossil findings in the Nama Group, Namibia, suggest that Cloudina was one of the first reef-building animals, but machine-learning facilitated 3D tomography indicates that the 'reef-forming' fossils are in fact simply aggregations of solitary individuals.